stevesaliman/gradle-cobertura-plugin/README.md

 News
 ====
+### October 31, 2020
+It's been almost a year since Gradle first released version 6.2, with its breaking change to an internal Gradle API, and most people have probably updated gradle to at least taht version.
+It is probably time to make the fix for this issue official.
+Version 4.0.0 of the Cobertura plugin now supports Gradle 6.2+, but it no longer works with 6.1 or older.
+If you want to continue using this plugin, you'll need to either update Gradle to at least 6.2, or use an older version of the plugin.

 ### June 20, 2020
 Version 3.0.1-SNAPSHOT has been published to the Maven Snapshot repository, which should solve issues running with Gradle 6.2+.
 I appreciate any feedback